When You Feel Alone as a Teacher (and Stuck)

 Unfortunately, that’s just not the case for many of you.

-But that doesn’t mean you’re doomed to wander the teaching world alone for all eternity.
+So does that mean you’re doomed to wander the teaching world alone for all eternity?

-It just means you need to get intentional about finding the right people with which to connect.
+Absolutely not.
+It just means you need to get intentional about finding the right people to connect with.

-A mastermind group (or I supposed you could call it a PLC) can look like pretty much anything, but basically it’s a group of teachers getting together with the goal of helping each other learn and grow.
+group of teachers with the goal of helping each other learn and grow.

 You can set it up however you’d like, but to make this post super practical, I’m going to go ahead & give you some step-by-step ideas of how you could structure such a group – just to get you thinking in the right direction.